Skip to Content

 However, what happens when you want to use them?

-For this recipe to work, you’re going to want to use frozen GRATED zucchini because grating defrosted zucchini would result in a huge watery mess.
+For this recipe to work, you’ll want to use frozen, grated zucchini because grating defrosted zucchini would result in a huge, watery mess.

-Simply defrost the zucchini, add the grated defrosted zucchini to a kitchen towel or cheesecloth, and then wring it out to release all its excess moisture.
+Defrost the zucchini, add the grated defrosted zucchini to a kitchen towel or cheesecloth, and then wring it out to release excess moisture.

 You do not need to do this with freshly grated zucchini as it will not release as much water as previously frozen zucchini.